CryptoBloks/mempool-full-stack/README.md

 5. SSL certificates for Fulcrum are automatically generated during setup
 6. MariaDB credentials should be changed from defaults in production
 7. Keep your `.env` file secure and never commit it to version control
+8. Review and follow the [Security Documentation](.project/SECURITY.md) for best practices

 ## Maintenance